-Multi-view registration is a more difficult problem than a pair-wise registration, because registration error should be evenly distributed on all overlapping surfaces.
-We regard the first view of the Potatohead object as a reference view and register all the other views to the reference view.
+of the potatohead object as a reference view and register all the other views to the reference view.
 In order to find the matching control points from a source view, we search on its neighboring view's surfaces.
 For example, if the ith view is concerned, we search the matching control points on its neighborhoods, (i + 1)th view and (i - 1)th view.
 After finding all matching points for every view point, except the first view, we compute rigid transformations and refine all surfaces simultaneously.

-We test a multi-view registration for the 8 views of the Potatohead object.
-The Figure 9 plots their results.
+We test a multi-view registration for the 8 views of the potatohead object.
+Fig. 9 plots their results.
 In this figure we do not normalize the error, because the results are obvious to compare.
 Both the point-to-projection and the ICP techniques show bad registration results.
 Both of them fail to register the multi-view images.
 In contrast, the CPP algorithm register all range images well.
-The table 4 shows registration error and processing time for this experiment.
+Table 4 shows registration error and processing time for this experiment.
 The ICP with kd-tree technique take more time, because it needs to refine kd-trees of all surface (except the reference view) for every iteration.
-The table shows that our CPP technique has advantages over ICP and Point-to-projection techniques for registration of multiple range images.
+Table 4 shows that our CPP technique has advantages over ICP and point-to-projection techniques for registration of multiple range images.